 Example 1.
 Fund 1 is raising $100 million.
 The fund will be managed by two partners, who own the GP of the fund.
 The GP commit will be 2% of the fund, or $2 million.
 These partners are young, capable and smart, but they don't have a lot of money.
 Partner A has investable assets (think of net worth less primary residence and other illiquid assets) of $3 million.
 Partner B also has investable assets of $3 million.
 Each will be responsible for $1 million of the GP commit.
 In this case, the GP commitment represents 33% of each partner's investable assets.
 That's meaningful.

 Example 2.
 Fund 2 is also raising $100 million, and the fund is also managed by two partners who own the GP.
 The GP commit will be 2% of the fund, or $2 million.
 The partners are also young, but both have become billionaires from an early venture capital company they founded and took public.
 Each partner is responsible for $1 million of the GP commit.
 As both GPs are billionaires, a $1 million share of the GP commit represents 0.1% of their net worth.
 That's not meaningful.

-Each fund will be different, and so the GP commit must be evaluated on a case-by-case basis.
+Each fund will be different, and so the amount of the GP commit must be evaluated on a case-by-case basis.

-One other important point about the GP commitment.
-I expect to see this as a cash contribution from the GP, not as a management fee offset or a loan from the fund to the GP.
-In my view, the GP commitment is coming out of the partner's pocket, for it to be meaningful.
-Management fee offset or fund loans defeat the purpose of the GP commitment.
+How is the GP Commit Paid?
+I expect to see this as a cash contribution from the GP, not as a management fee waiver or a loan from the fund to the GP.
+In my view, the GP commitment should come out of the partner's pocket for it to be meaningful.
+In this way, the GP is acting like an LP in the fund - writing the same check (so to speak) to fund capital calls.
+In my view, a management fee waiver defeats the purpose of the GP commitment.